Kennyluo4/NGS_analysis/pynut/readme.md

-## This is the package for storing functions used for biological studies.
+# This is the package for storing functions used for biological studies.

-# author: Ziliang
+### Ziliang